 This article is about understanding what it takes to lead – from the being (attitude, way of being) and the doing (enactment, behaviours) of Leadership.

-The benchmarks used here are from the work of Dr. L. Michael Hall from NLP and the field of Neuro Semantics.
-We have made some simple updates and changes to this work, from our experience in coaching, training and modelling some of the world’s most powerful leaders.
+The benchmarks here are originally from the work of Dr. L. Michael Hall from NLP and the field of Neuro-Semantics.
+Over the years we have made some simple updates and changes to this work, from our experience in coaching, training, and modelling some of the world’s most powerful leaders and have been training leaders across these qualities for almost 2 decades.

 Level 6 on the benchmarks is the highest expression of the benchmark behaviours, and level 1 on the benchmarks is the lowest expression.